rberlich/Estray/README.md

 See each file for the licensing information.

 To get started, on a single Linux machine, call `Estray` without arguments (this will be the server) and with the argument `--client` in another shell.
-This will create a client-server communication using the `container_payload` and a single client.
+This will create a client-server communication using the `random_container_payload` and a single client.
 See the `scripts/startClients.sh` script for information on how to start multiple clients.
 The command-line option `--help` will show you additional options.

 _Open Questions and Work Items:_

 * The server-sessions need to interact with the server-object (e.g. check for stop-conditions, get payload objects from the queue held in the server object, ...).
-The necessary callbacks are handed to the session-constructors and are stored in the session object.
+The necessary callbacks are handed to the async_websocket_client-constructors and are stored in the async_websocket_client object.
 This works o.k., but I wonder whether there are cleaner ways to do this (e.g. Boost.Signal2 ?)
 * There is a lot of probably unnecessary copying of strings, which slows things down.
 It would be great if this could be replaced with string_view
 * Sometimes, when a server is terminated, starting it again on the same port results in the error message "port is already in use"
  - The demo should use ASIOs means to deal with signals portably